 If you use your bicycle for transportation, sooner or later you'll find that you need to ride at night or in the rain.
-Practicing good riding skills and the right equipment can make it much safer and more comfortable.
+Practicing good riding skills and using the right equipment can make your ride much safer and more comfortable.

 Stay Dry and Warm

 - You don't need the latest and greatest cycling gear to get around town by bicycle.
 A decent rain jacket and pants are your best defense.

 - Fenders are also a very good investment to prevent your feet from getting soaked and your clothes from getting gritty and dirty.

 - Nice extras include waterproof gloves, a snug hood or cap, a base layer to wick away moisture and rain booties to go over your shoes.

 - Lights are required by law when riding after dark and in low-light conditions.

 - A white light visible at least 500 feet to the front, and a red light or reflector visible at least 600 feet to the rear.
 These lights allow other people to see you from the back, front and side.
 For more visibility at night wear bright clothing, an orange vest, or use reflective tape.
 The more reflectors and lights, whether blinking, flashing or solid, the better.